Lazar Radović

-Lazar Radović (Cyrillic: Лазар Радовић; born 13 November 1937) is a Montenegrin retired footballer.
+Lazar Radović (Cyrillic: Лазар Радовић; 13 November 1937 – 19 August 2026) was a Montenegrin footballer who played as a midfielder.

 Club career

-Radović played in Holland for Xerxes alongside Eddy Treijtel and Willem van Hanegem and was prepared to follow van Hanegem to Feyenoord in 1968, only to be persuaded by Kurt Linder to move to PSV where he was promised a job with Philips after his playing career.
+Radović started his career at hometown club Budućnost Titograd and won the Yugoslav League title four times with Partizan when known as the Partizanove bebe (The Partizan's babies).
+He later played in Holland for Xerxes alongside Eddy Treijtel and Willem van Hanegem and was prepared to follow van Hanegem to Feyenoord in 1968, only to be persuaded by Kurt Linder to move to PSV where he was promised a job with Philips after his playing career.
 He would later work 27 years for the company in Belgrade.

 International career

 Radović made his debut for Yugoslavia in an October 1963 friendly match against Romania and has earned a total of 7 caps, scoring no goals.
-His final international was an October 1964 friendly against Israel.
+He played at the 1964 Summer Olympics and his final international was an October 1964 friendly against Israel.

+Death

+Radović died in Belgrade on 19 August 2026, at the age of 88.